Connect with us

 The Sonos ARC soundbar offers a discreet solution to multi-channel immersive surround sound.
 The soundbar includes all the speakers for front left, center, right and height channels.
 A pair of small rear channel speakers and subwoofer can be connected wirelessly to avoid messy wires.
 It’s available in white (pictured) and black.

-One benefit that the Sonos ARC currently has over any other sound bar optionis that it and its cheaper little brother the Sonos Beam Gen 2 are the only soundbars that currently include built-in support Dolby Atmos Music from Amazon Music.
+One benefit that the Sonos ARC and ARC Ultra currently have over any other sound bar optionis that they and their smaller cheaper little brother the Sonos Beam Gen 2 are the only soundbars that currently include built-in support Dolby Atmos Music from Amazon Music.
 But the Sonos Beam lacks upward-firing speakers, so we don’t recommend it for Dolby Atmos music.
-Combine the Sonos ARC with an Apple TV 4K streaming box plugged into your TV or with an LG TV with Apple Music built-in and you can enjoy Dolby Atmos music from Amazon Music, Apple Music and TIDAL, all through the same soundbar system.
+Combine the Sonos ARC or ARC Ultra with an Apple TV 4K streaming box plugged into your TV or with an LG TV with Apple Music built-in and you can enjoy Dolby Atmos music from Amazon Music, Apple Music and TIDAL, all through the same soundbar system.
 That’s a lot of choices for immersive music.

 Check out our Current Recommendations for the Best Sounding Dolby Atmos Soundbars You Can Buy Today